Consistent Query Answering for Existential Rules with Closed Predicates

-We prove by induction that, if $\D'$ is not a repair of $\SD$, then there exists $\alpha\in\D\setminus\D'$ such that $\D'\cup\{\alpha\}$ is consistent with $\Sigma$ (the other direction of the proof is straightforward).
-Let us stratify the set of predicates according to the dependencies (layer $1$ = predicates not occurring in the body of any dependency; layer $i$ = predicates occurring only in the body of dependencies such that only predicates of layers lower than $i$ occur in the head).
-Let $\D_i,\D_i'$ denote respectively the projection of $\D$ and $\D'$ on the predicates of layer $i$.
-Now:
+Then, let us stratify the set of predicates according to the dependencies: layer $1$ contains predicates not occurring in the body of any dependency; layer $i$ contains predicates occurring only in the body of dependencies whose head contains only predicates of layers lower than $i$.
+Moreover, we say that a dependency $\tau$ is of layer $i$ if no predicate of layer greater than $i$ occurs in the head of $\tau$.

-Base case: if $\D_1\neq\D_1'$, then there exists a fact $\alpha\in\D_1\setminus\D'$ such that $\D'\cup\{\alpha\}$ is consistent with $\Sigma$ (which is due to the fact that $\alpha$ cannot generate new instantiations of bodies of dependencies, because its predicate does not appear in any body of a dependency);